dwarkeshsp/hugoblog/content/posts/great-families.md

 > This is true!
 All my regression-to-the-mean calculations were wrong because of selection bias - since we’re looking specifically at geniuses who we know had talented families, we should assume their intelligence was more genetic than average.

-We can see how changing the heritability of IQ[^3] while keeping the average parental IQ at 140 changes the amount of kids you have to have.
+We can see how changing the heritability of IQ[^3] while keeping the average parental IQ at 140 changes the amount of kids you need to have to produce a super-genius:

+[^3]: I know that heritability is a population level statistic, so just consider the population to be very successful families.

 ![heritability](/kids_needed_heritability.png)

 As you would expect, as heritability increases past about 0.4, you need fewer kids to produce super-geniuses.

-But wait, why does it become easier to produce super-geniuses if the heritability is below 0.4 too?
-My guess is that the chance of tail scores increases when population variance $$v_p$$ is mostly constituted by just variance of genetic factors $$v_g$$ or of random factors $$v_e$$, but I'm not sure.
+But wait, why does it become easier to produce super-geniuses if the heritability is below 0.4 ?
+My guess is that the chance of tail scores increases when population variance $$v_p$$ is mostly constituted by just variance from genetic factors $$v_g$$ or just variance from random factors $$v_e$$, but I'm not sure.
 That or I did the calculations for $$\sigma_g$$ and $$\sigma_e$$ wrong.

-[^3]: I know that heritability is a population level statistic, so just consider the population to be very successful families.

 #### Assortative mating

 Scott mentions in the article:

 > I said before that if an IQ 150 person marries an IQ 130 person, on average their kids will have IQ 124.
-But I think most of these people are doing better than IQ 150.
+But I think most of these people are doing better than IQ 130[^4].
 I don’t know if Charles Darwin can find someone exactly as intelligent as he is, but let’s say IQ 145.

+[^4]: In the post, he says IQ 150 here.
+But given the context, it seems to me that he made a typo and meant to say 130.

-Modifying the equations from the setup, we can see that if we increase average IQ of parents to 147.5, then they would still need to have 591 kids in order to sire a super-genius.
+Modifying the equations from the setup, we can see that if we increase average IQ of parents to 147.5, then they would still need to have 591 kids in order to have even-odds of siring a super-genius.
 So it doesn't seem that assortative mating alone would make the concentration of extreme talent in a family very likely.

-Here's a graph which shows how increasing average parental IQ changes the amount of kids you would need to have:
+Here's a graph which shows how increasing average parental IQ decreases the amount of kids you would need to have:

 ![parental_IQ](/kids_needed_parent_IQ.png)